-Mechanism of Action
+Mechanism Of Action

-Central Nervous System
+Effects On The Central Nervous System

 Hydrocodone produces respiratory depression by direct action on brain stem respiratory centers.
 The respiratory depression involves a reduction in the responsiveness of the brainstem respiratory centers to both increases in carbon dioxide tension and electrical stimulation.
 Hydrocodone causes miosis, even in total darkness.
 Pinpoint pupils are a sign of opioid overdose but are not pathognomonic (e.g., pontine lesions of hemorrhagic or ischemic origin may produce similar findings).
 Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations [see OVERDOSE].

-Gastrointestinal Tract and Other Smooth Muscle
+Effects On The Gastrointestinal Tract And Other Smooth Muscle

 In vitro and animal studies indicate that opioids have a variety of effects on immune functions, depending on the context in which they are used.
 The clinical significance of these findings is unknown.
 Overall, the effects of opioids appear to be modestly immunosuppressive.

 Concentration—Adverse Experience Relationships

-There is a general relationship between increasing opioid plasma concentration and increasing frequency of adverse experiences such as nausea, vomiting, CNS effects, and respiratory depression.
+There is a relationship between increasing hydrocodone plasma concentration and increasing frequency of adverse experiences such as nausea, vomiting, CNS effects, and respiratory depression.
 In opioid-tolerant patients, the situation may be altered by the development of tolerance to opioid-related adverse reactions [see DOSAGE AND ADMINISTRATION].

-Food has no significant effect on the extent of absorption of hydrocodone from Zohydro ER.
-Although there was no evidence of dose dumping associated with this formulation under fasted and fed conditions, peak plasma concentration of hydrocodone increased by 27% when a Zohydro ER 20 mg capsule was administered with a high-fat meal.
+Food has no significant effect on the extent of absorption of hydrocodone from ZOHYDRO ER.
+Although there was no evidence of dose dumping associated with this formulation under fasted and fed conditions, peak plasma concentration of hydrocodone increased by 27% when a ZOHYDRO ER 20 mg capsule was administered with a high-fat meal.

-Although the extent of protein binding of hydrocodone in human plasma has not been definitely determined, structural similarities to related opioid analgesics suggest that hydrocodone is not extensively protein bound.
+Although the extent of protein binding of hydrocodone in human plasma has not been definitively determined, structural similarities to related opioid analgesics suggest that hydrocodone is not extensively protein bound.
 As most agents in the 5-ring morphinan group of semi-synthetic opioids bind plasma protein to a similar degree (range 19% [hydromorphone] to 45% [oxycodone]), hydrocodone is expected to fall within this range.

-Hydrocodone exhibits a complex pattern of metabolism, including N-demethylation, O-demethylation, and 6-keto reduction to the corresponding 6-α-and 6-β-hydroxy metabolites.
+Hydrocodone exhibits a complex pattern of metabolism, including N-demethylation, O-demethylation, and 6keto reduction to the corresponding 6-α-and 6-β-hydroxy metabolites.
 CYP3A4 mediated N-demethylation to norhydrocodone is the primary metabolic pathway of hydrocodone with a lower contribution from CYP2D6 mediated O-demethylation to hydromorphone.
 Hydromorphone is formed from the O-demethylation of hydrocodone and may contribute to the total analgesic effect of hydrocodone.
-Therefore, the formation of these and related metabolites can, in theory, be affected by other drugs [See DRUG INTERACTIONS].
+Therefore, the formation of these and related metabolites can, in theory, be affected by other drugs [see DRUG INTERACTIONS].
 Published in vitro studies have shown that N-demethylation of hydrocodone to form norhydrocodone can be attributed to CYP3A4 while O-demethylation of hydrocodone to hydromorphone is predominantly catalyzed by CYP2D6 and to a lesser extent by an unknown low affinity CYP enzyme.

-Hydrocodone and its metabolites are eliminated primarily in the kidneys, with a mean apparent plasma half-life after Zohydro ER administration of approximately 8 hours.
+Hydrocodone and its metabolites are eliminated primarily in the kidneys, with a mean apparent plasma half-life after ZOHYDRO ER administration of approximately 8 hours.

 No significant pharmacokinetic differences by age were observed based on population pharmacokinetic analysis.

-After a single dose of 20 mg Zohydro ER in 28 patients with mild, moderate, or severe renal impairment based on Cockcroft-Gault criteria, mean hydrocodone Cmax values were 26 ± 6.0, 28 ± 7.5, 21 ± 5.1 and 19 ± 4.4 ng/mL for severe, moderate, mild renal impairment, and, normal subjects, respectively.
-Mean hydrocodone AUC values were 487 ± 123, 547 ± 184, 391 ± 122 and 343 ± 105 ng•h/mL for severe, moderate, mild renal impairment, and, normal subjects, respectively.
-Hydrocodone Cmax values were 15%, 48%, and 41% higher and AUC values were 15%, 57% and 44% higher in patients with mild, moderate and severe renal impairment, respectively [see Use in Specific Populations].
+After a single dose of 20 mg ZOHYDRO ER in 28 patients with mild, moderate, or severe renal impairment based on Cockcroft-Gault criteria, mean hydrocodone Cmax values were 26 ± 6.0, 28 ± 7.5, 21 ± 5.1 and 19 ± 4.4 ng/mL for severe, moderate, mild renal impairment, and normal subjects, respectively.
+Mean hydrocodone AUC values were 487 ± 123, 547 ± 184, 391 ± 122 and 343 ± 105 ng•h/mL for severe, moderate, mild renal impairment, and normal subjects, respectively.
+Hydrocodone Cmax values were 15%, 48%, and 41% higher and AUC values were 15%, 57% and 44% higher in patients with mild, moderate, and severe renal impairment, respectively [see Use In Specific Populations].

 While comprehensive PK drug-drug interaction studies (other than alcohol) have not been performed in humans receiving hydrocodone, published in vitro and human PK studies indicate that conversion of hydrocodone to its primary metabolite, norhydrocodone and lesser metabolite, hydromorphone, is mediated by the cytochrome P450 enzyme system.
-N-demethylation of hydrocodone to form norhydrocodone is attributed to CYP3A4 and Odemethylation of hydrocodone to hydromorphone is predominantly catalyzed by CYP2D6 and to a lesser extent by an unknown low affinity CYP enzyme.
+N-demethylation of hydrocodone to form norhydrocodone is attributed to CYP3A4 and O-demethylation of hydrocodone to hydromorphone is predominantly catalyzed by CYP2D6 and to a lesser extent by an unknown low affinity CYP enzyme.

-The efficacy and safety of Zohydro ER have been evaluated in a randomized double-blind, placebo-controlled, multi-center clinical trial in opioid-experienced subjects with moderate to severe chronic low back pain.
+The efficacy and safety of ZOHYDRO ER have been evaluated in a randomized double-blind, placebo-controlled, multi-center clinical trial in opioid-experienced subjects with moderate to severe chronic low back pain.

-Placebo-Controlled Study in Opioid-Experienced Subjects With Moderate to Severe Chronic Lower Back Pain
+Placebo-Controlled Study In Opioid-Experienced Subjects With Moderate To Severe Chronic Lower Back Pain

-A total of 510 subjects currently on chronic opioid therapy entered an open-label conversion and titration phase (up to 6 weeks) with Zohydro ER dosed every 12 hours at an approximated equianalgesic dose of their pre-study opioid medication.
-For inadequately controlled pain, Zohydro ER was increased by 10 mg per 12-hour dose, once every 3–7 days until a stabilized dose was identified, or a maximum dosage of 100 mg every 12 hours.
-There were 302 subjects (59%) randomized at a ratio of 1:1 into a 12-week double-blind treatment phase with their fixed stabilized dose of Zohydro ER (40-200 mg daily taken as 20-100 mg, every 12 hours) or a matching placebo.
-Subjects randomized to placebo were given a blinded taper of Zohydro ER according to a pre-specified tapering schedule.
-During the Treatment Phase, subjects were allowed to use rescue medication (hydrocodone 5 mg/500 mg acetaminophen) up to 2 doses (2 tablets) per day.
-There were 124 treated subjects (82%) that completed the 12week treatment with Zohydro ER and 59 subjects (39%) with placebo.
+A total of 510 subjects currently on chronic opioid therapy entered an open-label conversion and titration phase (up to 6 weeks) with ZOHYDRO ER dosed every 12 hours at an approximated equianalgesic dose of their pre-study opioid medication.
+For inadequately controlled pain, ZOHYDRO ER was increased by 10 mg per 12-hour dose, once every 3–7 days until a stabilized dose was identified, or a maximum dosage of 100 mg every 12 hours.
+There were 302 subjects (59%) randomized at a ratio of 1:1 into a 12-week double-blind treatment phase with their fixed stabilized dose of ZOHYDRO ER (40-200 mg daily taken as 20-100 mg, every 12 hours) or a matching placebo.
+Subjects randomized to placebo were given a blinded taper of ZOHYDRO ER according to a pre-specified tapering schedule.
+During the treatment phase, subjects were allowed to use rescue medication (hydrocodone 5 mg/500 mg acetaminophen) up to 2 doses (2 tablets) per day.
+There were 124 treated subjects (82%) that completed the 12-week treatment with ZOHYDRO ER and 59 subjects (39%) with placebo.

-Zohydro ER provided greater analgesia compared to placebo.
+ZOHYDRO ER provided greater analgesia compared to placebo.
 There was a significant difference in the mean changes from Baseline to Week 12 in average weekly pain intensity Numeric Rating Scale (NRS) scores between the two groups.

-The percentage of subjects in each group who demonstrated improvement in their Numeric Rating Scale (NRS) pain score at End-of-Study, as compared to Screening is shown in Figure 1.
-The figure is cumulative, so that subjects whose change from screening is, for example, 30%, are also included at every level of improvement below 30%.
+The percentage of subjects in each group who demonstrated improvement in their NRS pain score at End-of-Study, as compared to Screening is shown in the figure below.
+The figure is cumulative, so subjects whose change from Screening is, for example, 30% are also included at every level of improvement below 30%.
 Subjects who did not complete the study were classified as non-responders.
-Treatment with Zohydro ER produced a greater number of responders, defined as subjects with at least a 30% improvement, as compared to placebo (67.5% vs. 31.1%).
+Treatment with ZOHYDRO ER produced a greater number of responders, defined as subjects with at least a 30% improvement, as compared to placebo (67.5% vs. 31.1%).

-Last reviewed on RxList: 11/7/2013
+Last reviewed on RxList: 1/6/2017